 THAT’S IT!!
 Keep it simple.

-I suggest keeping the peels on because the content of phenolic compounds, dietary fibre, and minerals are higher in apple peel.
-You can use a high powered blender to pulverize the peel and integrate it into a nice sauce if your child is sensitive to the texture of the peel.
-If your child reacts to phenols, try peeling the apples to see if that reduces the reaction.
-They will still get some benefit.
+I suggest keeping the peels on because the content of phenolic compounds, dietary fiber, and minerals are higher in apple peel.
+You can use a high-powered blender to pulverize the peel and integrate it into a nice sauce if your child is sensitive to the texture of the peel.

 —————————